Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective

-In this section, we model the $N$--team game using the mean-field team game (MFTG) framework.
-In this regard, we first consider the limiting system (with $N = \infty$ teams).
-Under this setting, the average channel utilization ratio in \eqref{Scheduling_Cost} (and hence in Problem \ref{Prob:Stoch_min_Overall}) can be approximated by a pre-computable deterministic \textit{mean-field trajectory} by using the Nash certainty equivalence principle \cite{huang2007large}.
-This reduces Problem \ref{Prob:Stoch_min_Overall} to a team optimal control problem for a representative team, the solution of which is consistent with the other teams in the population.
-Thus, we first compute a team optimal policy for the representative team.
-Consequently, we will observe that the finite cardinality of the sensing action set (which is given as $\{0,1\}$) leads to non-contractivity of the mean field operator (as also noted in \cite{cui2021approximately}).
-To alleviate this issue, we construct a Boltzmann-type sensor policy, prove the existence of a unique approximate mean-field team equilibrium (MFTE).
-Finally, we will show that the solution obtained constitutes an approximate Nash equilibrium for the finite $N$--team game problem, with ``approximation" defined precisely.
+To proceed with the same, we first provide the team-optimal policy for a representative team under the mean-field approximation.
+However, a key challenge arises due to the finite cardinality of the sensing action set (given as $\{0,1\}$), which leads to the \textit{non-contractivity} of the mean-field operator (as previously also noted in \cite{cui2021approximately}), complicating the direct application of standard fixed-point techniques.
+To address this issue, we introduce a Boltzmann-type sensor policy that smooths the sensor policy by incorporating stochasticity.
+Using this formulation, we subsequently establish the existence of a unique \textit{approximate mean-field team equilibrium} (MFTE).
+Finally, we rigorously show that the derived MFTE serves as an \textit{approximate Nash equilibrium} for the finite $N$--team game, with ``approximation" defined in a precise way.
+A schematic flow of the solution approach is also later presented in Fig. \ref{Fig:flowchart}.